 ORANGE 7 brings casual standing water into play during the winter months.
 You can choose a forehand line or a big hyzer line- anything to avoid the guardian Whomping Willow!
 CAUTION: this hole gets muddy after heavy rains!

 ORANGE 8's theme is elevation upon elevation upon elevation!
 You just climbed out of the lower bowl to the teepad.
 You'll have to throw up to get onto the fairway, and then up again to land at the mound, and then up again at the elevated basket.
 It's a good thing the overall hole length is short at just over 200 feet.
 Watch out for your putts!
 If your drive goes wide right or long onto or across the path, you'll be OB.
 Throw with a +1 penalty stroke from the Drop Zone (66').
 History Nugget: This pole used to be light pole #8 on Olympic Highway North in Shelton before the decorative poles and LEDs were added to the newly rebuilt roadway during the Downtown Connector Project (2019).

 ORANGE 9 features a tunnel shot that will get more and more challenging with each passing year.
 Beware of OB long at the path.
-If your disc lands Out of Bounds, throw with a +1 penalty stroke from the Drop Zone, which is the Blue 3 teepad to the right of the fairway.
+If your disc lands Out of Bounds, that was a pretty nice throw.
+Play from the Drop Zone, which is the Blue 3 teepad to the right of the fairway, but don't take a penalty stroke!
 The fenced-in-yard shouldn't be in play, but if you get wild and your disc lands over the fence, throw with a +1 penalty stroke from the Drop Zone (120') found between the two swales, which is primarily for Blue 9.
 (Yield to players throwing on Orange 2 at the crossing fairway).

 The Blue layout (playable on even dates of the month) is technical, longer, and more challenging than the Orange layout.
 Good shot shape and placement are necessary to score well.
 "BACK 9"